Ben Waine: Port Vale

 On 30 June 2025, Waine agreed to join newly-promoted League One club Port Vale on a two-year contract.
 Manager Darren Moore said that "he's a young striker who will come in and give us something different".
+However, Waine fell down the pecking order following the deadline day signing of Devante Cole.
+He scored his first two goals for the club playing on the left wing at the start of December, having not played a game for the club since September.
+New manager Jon Brady played him as part of a front two.
+On 3 March 2026, he scored an extra-time winner against Bristol City to put the Vale into the fifth round of the FA Cup.
+Five days later, he scored the only goal of the game against Premier League side Sunderland in the fifth round, and celebrated the goal in the style of Alan Shearer.
+This later won him the club's Goal of the Season award.
+His eight goals made him the club's joint top scorer in the 2025–26 season, which culminated in relegation.

 International career

 On 16 April 2019, Waine was selected as one of the 21 players for the New Zealand U-20 who played at the 2019 FIFA U-20 World Cup in Poland.
 He scored a brace in their opening match against Honduras on 24 May.
 He made two further appearances in the tournament, starting in both New Zealand's 2–0 victory over Norway and the 1–1 loss on penalties to Colombia in the Round of 16.
 In September, Waine was a member of the New Zealand U-23 team, known as the "Oly-Whites", who took part in the 2019 OFC Olympic Qualifying Tournament.
 He was second top goal scorer for the tournament with eight goals including one in the final, helping New Zealand to qualify for the 2020 Summer Olympics in Tokyo.
 He went on to compete at the 2024 Summer Olympics in Paris, scoring the winning goal against Guinea at the Allianz Riviera in the group stages.

 Waine made his senior international debut on 18 March 2022, scoring his first senior international goal in New Zealand's World Cup qualification match against Papua New Guinea, winning the game 1–0.
 He established himself as the back up to captain Chris Wood.
-He scored four goals at the 2024 OFC Nations Cup, and played the first 73 minutes of the final, a 3–0 victory over Vanuatu.
+He scored four goals at the 2024 OFC Nations Cup and played the first 73 minutes of the final, a 3–0 victory over Vanuatu.
+He was named in the squad for the 2026 FIFA World Cup in North America by head coach Darren Bazeley, though did not make it onto the pitch.

 Style of play

-Waine is a pacey forward with good movement and workrate.
+Waine is a pacey forward, noted for his agility and work rate.